-Trifling: Tommie Lee Alleges “Love & Hip Hop” Never Sent Condolences When Her Lover Passed Away & More Cruel Things They Did
+Trifling: Tommie Lee Alleges “Love & Hip Hop” Never Sent Condolences When Her Lover Passed Away, Cruelly Did THIS

 Tommie Lee‘s “Love and Hip Hop” days are behind her and she’s thankful.
 Now she’s detailing the specific things that happened to help her make her grand exit.
 The ex-reality star visited “The Real” last week and explained what made her quit the show altogether.

 As you can probably guess, Tommie says it has a lot to do with how she was treated as a person.
-She alleges the show’s producers manipulated her relationships between herself and members of her family for scenes — especially with her mother and that broke her heart.
+She alleges the show’s producers manipulated her relationships between herself and members of her family for scenes — especially with her mother and that “broke her heart.”

 She also says she was wary about sharing details on television about THAT incident that took place with her daughter.
 But one of the last straws for her was when the show didn’t even send condolences after her love interest, Chiko Juan, passed away last winter during filming.

 Remember last December when we reported that Tommie’s lover was murdered?
 He was gearing up to appear on the show with her before his life was cut short.
 Tommie says when that happened, no one from the show reached out to send their condolences.